alessiospera/Astra-VocalAssistant/README.md

  The initial code needs some good refactoring, as it was code that only had to work locally with a few lines of code and that nobody would see.
 Now he needs it, as a public and with future features on the way.

- Improvements to be made:
+ **Improvements to be made**:
    - [] refactoring
    - [] less spaghetti code
    - [x] creation of audio.py file to separate speech recognition from the rest of the program (src)
    - [x] include all audio files in an "audio" folder
    - [x] add sounds to startup, dice roll and calculations
    - [] replace the chiacchere.py and dice.py files with json files to be placed in a special "json" folder
    - [] think about possible machine learning to make the assistant more sociable
-    - [] make automatic or more intuitive for others to set the path of the programs to be started by the assistant ...
+   - [] make automatic or more intuitive for others to set the path of the programs to be started by the assistant
+   - ...

- Features to add:
+ **Features to add**:
    - [x] start and stop programs
    - [x] throw dice
    - [] activation with voice command
    - [] spotify (music)
    - [] weather forecast
    - [] internet searches
    - [] jokes and puns
    - [] timer
-    ...
+   - ...

+[!TIP]
 Useful info
 You need to install:
-        -playsound
-        -speechrecognition
-        -pyaudio
-        -gtts
+   - playsound
+   - speechrecognition
+   - pyaudio
+   - gtts